 While the most obvious benefit of mouth guards is protecting teeth, they also are important for protecting the gums, lips, and jaw.
 Mouthguards can stop children from biting their lip or tongue if they are tackled, potentially preventing extreme pain and a trip to the hospital, or even worse, permanent scarring.

-As opposed to night guards, mouth guards are often recommended for children who play high-contact sports or those with a high risk of falling down.
+As opposed to night guards, mouth guards are used based on the type of activity in a particular sport or individual characteristics that might predispose an individual to injuries.
+For instance, mouth guards are are often recommended for children who play high-contact sports or those with a high risk of falling down.
 It can protect their new permanent teeth from irreversible damage.

 It's important for your child's mouthguard to fit well; if it doesn't the guard could actually cause harm.
 And large chunky plastic guards could cause your child to gag or hurt their soft tissue.

 Mouth guards for kids for sports should reach all the way back to their molars, but without touching the soft palate, which can cause the gag reflex.
 But, if a mouthguard doesn't go far enough back, it won't provide proper protection for their jaw or teeth.

 All of these factors, including the reach of the guard, its thickness, and how it's fitted to your child's mouth will affect the level of protection and comfort it provides.
 That's why you should consult with your child's dentist before getting a mouth guard, as they will likely recommend or prescribe a custom-made guard made specifically for your child's teeth.

 While custom sports guards are more expensive than over-the-counter options, they will likely cost less than fixing an expensive dental injury.

 Types of mouth guards for kids